JaeLee18/Django_eCommerce/README.md

-# eCommerce
+# e-Commerce
-e -commerce sources
+- Django
+- PostgreSQL
+- Javascript

 ##member
 It contains all about how to make a registration for customers.